Aggressive Peace Order Lawyer |

 What is peace protection?

-Peace and Protective Orders are civil orders issued by a judge that order one person to refrain from committing certain acts against others.
-The relationship between the respondent, person alleged to have committed the prohibited act, and the petitioner (person seeking protection) determines the petition to be filed.
+Peace and Protective Orders are civil orders issued by a judge that order one person to stop from committing certain acts against others.
+The relationship between the respondent, person alleged to have committed the prohibited act, and the petitioner person seeking protection determines the petition to be filed.

 What does it mean to consent to a peace order?